Editor’s note: This blog post was last updated on by

 What are cruise lines doing to protect the environment?

-The cruise industry aims to be carbon neutral by 2050.
-Cruise lines are tackling the challenge from various angles, both on board and off.
-To establish a more environmentally friendly way of travel, they are implementing the latest technology on their new ships, improving the current systems in place, and getting their crew and passengers involved in their plans to reduce energy consumption.
+Following the 2016 signing of the Paris Agreement under the United Nations Framework Convention on Climate Change, quite a few nations around the world have pledged to go carbon neutral by 2050.
+Companies across multiple sectors, including the cruise industry, are tackling the challenge from various angles.
+To establish a more environmentally friendly way of travel both on board and off, cruise lines are implementing the latest technology on their new ships, improving the current systems in place, and getting their crew and passengers involved in their plans to reduce energy consumption.

 Cleaner fuel is another important aspect of sustainable cruising.
 With the introduction of liquefied natural gas (LNG), Carnival Corporation presented themselves as a pioneer in this department.
 The French cruise company Ponant is introducing the world’s first polar exploration ship powered solely by LNG.
 Building ships that run on LNG is one way to minimise exhaust emissions.
 Installing special cleaning systems in older ships and upgrading current systems is another way to reduce special particles from engine emissions.